Understanding Nervous System Dysfunction and Its Impact on Health

 To reap the benefits of both exercise and soft tissue treatments, it's helpful to develop a balanced wellness strategy.
 Here are some effective approaches:

-Set Clear Goals: Establish specific and realistic targets for physical activity and treatment.
+Establish specific and realistic targets for physical activity and treatment.
 Clear goals can enhance motivation and encourage consistent efforts.

-Establish a Routine: Create a regular schedule that incorporates both exercise and soft tissue treatments.
+Create a regular schedule that incorporates both exercise and soft tissue treatments.
 Designate specific days for workouts and consider regular bodywork sessions.

-Listen to Your Body: Each person's body responds differently to various forms of exercise and treatment.
+Each person's body responds differently to various forms of exercise and treatment.
 Adjust your routines based on how you feel and what works best for your individual needs.

 Taking Steps Towards a Healthier Future